desaishro/LinkSphere/README.md

-LinkSphere – Secure and Smart URL Shortener
+**LinkSphere – Secure and Smart URL Shortener**

-LinkSphere is a full-stack URL shortener built with a focus on security, privacy, and usability.
-It allows users to generate unique short URLs, blocks malicious links, and ensures that link analytics are visible only to the creator.
-The system also includes an auto-expiry feature to remove unused links after a specific duration, ensuring efficient database management.
+LinkSphere is a full-stack URL shortening platform focused on efficiency, security, and privacy.
+Unlike traditional shorteners, it prevents duplicate links, blocks malicious URLs, and keeps link analytics private to the creator.
+It also includes an auto-expiry system to clean up unused links and is designed with future support for user accounts and personalized dashboards.

+🔗 Live Demo
+Coming Soon

 📑 Table of Contents
 Key Features